Tip - The advice below is for Admins setting up a Stripe account to be used on behalf of a PTA or school, to sell tickets to events.

 NB You can ignore the info in the email about integrating Stripe.
 The other information in the email from Stripe is gives you a link to your Stripe Dashboard and their support function.

-Every time you create a new paid event you will choose 'Connect to Stripe'.
+Every time you create a new paid event on Classlist you will choose 'Connect to Stripe'.

 Choose 'Sign In' at the top right of the Stripe page to do that.